 City of Trenton Sesquicentennial music and history book project

 Middle school roof and wrestling mats for Trenton R-IX School

-We will have more information about the Hoover Theatre here soon.
+We will have more information about the Hoover Theater here soon.
 In the meantime, please request rental information from our Assistant Director, Doris Baker